Welcome to the D'Angelo Library Historical Archives

 Mamie Johnston, a transfer student was the school's first graduate in 1917.
 She stayed on when the new four-year curriculum was instituted and graduated again with the class of 1918.
 Dr. Johnston joined the faculty in 1919 and went on to teach gynecology and pediatrics for 47 years.

 Dr. George Conley

-This picture of the 1936 Board of Trustees was taken inside the front door of Conley Hospital.
+This picture of the 1939 Board of Trustees was taken inside the front door of Conley Hospital.
 Dr. George Conley is standing at the far right.
 The seated man is Dr. A. A. Kaiser one of the founders of KCCOS in 1916 and was the Board Secretary until his retirement in the 1940s.
-Seated to his right is Dr. Mamie Johnston first graduate of the school and a member of the faculty for 47 years.
-To her right is Dr. Margaret Jones another longtime faculty member.
-The woman to her right is Dr. Hanna Leinbach and the man on the far left is Dr. L.R.
-Livingston, both original Board members from 1916.
+Seated to his right is Dr. Mamie Johnston (COM '17 '18) first graduate of the school and a member of the faculty for 47 years.
+To her right is Margaret Jones, DO (COM '22) another longtime faculty member.
+The woman to her right is Hanna Leinbach, DO and the man on the far left is L.R.
+Livingston, DO, both original Board members from 1916.

 Student Body 1920's

 The pictures above took place at this campus at 2105 Independence Avenue that was completed in 1925.
 A fire on the night of April 2, 1933 destroyed the interior.
 Classes were held in a vacant hotel building at Admiral Boulevard and the Paseo until a new campus could be built.

 This campus, built after the fire in the spring of 1933 was open for classes the next September.

 Conley Hospital opened in 1936, the first undergraduate hospital to be built on the campus of an Osteopathic college.
 In 1944 it was converted to a maternity hospital with the opening of Osteopathic Hospital at 11th and Harrison.